Southeast Attack Squadron (SAS)

 7. The hull skin immediately around the prop and rudder shafts may be impenetrable material if it does not interfere with the inherent penetrability of the hull.

-hull areas, watertight compartments, or other construction techniques may be
+belts, double hull areas, watertight compartments, or other construction

-used for the purpose of protecting electronic equipment.
-Such boxes shall not,
+boxes may be used for the purpose of protecting electronic equipment.
+Such

-due to their buoyancy, prevent the ship from sinking.
-For the purposes of this
+boxes shall not, due to their buoyancy, prevent the ship from sinking.
+For the

-section only, “sinking” is defined to mean that the model completely submerges
+purposes of this section only, “sinking” is defined to mean that the model

 10. No interior boxes, bulkheads, or other interior construction details shall subdivide the hull into separate compartments that affect the penetrability of the hull skin or the buoyancy of the ship.